Music Comeptition Guidelines

 General Guidelines

-1. The 2024 AVIMC music competition is open to singers and instrumentalists (piano, strings, woodwinds & brass, and Guitar) of any nationality.
+- The 2025 AVIMC music competition is open to singers and instrumentalists (piano, strings, woodwinds & brass, guitar, and chamber music) of any nationality.

-6. Contestants may submit their applications with their preliminary round video links together via the application form or email separately to apply@avimc.org before June 10, 2024.
+The application fee is for two rounds.
+If you are selected to advance to the final round, no additional fee is required. - Contestants may submit their applications with their preliminary round video links together via the application form or email separately to apply@avimc.org before June 1, 2025.
 No late applications or video submissions will be allowed.

 Categories